sslab-gatech/autofz/README.md

         --ignore-core-pattern --overwrite --enable-branch-coverage
 ```
 - Please use `afl-cov --help` to see the meaning of argument definition.
-- `output/exiv2` is the raw fuzzing output directory.
-Note that `output` is the root of fuzzing output directory.
+- `output/exiv2` is the raw fuzzing output directory of baseline fuzzers.
+Note that `output` is the root of fuzzing output directory of `autofz`.
 - `queue` is directory name to find the queue directory of fuzzers.
 It can only support one name now.
 - `/seeds/unibench/general_evaluation/jpg` is the seeds to fuzz `exiv2`.
 - `/d/p/cov/unibench/exiv2/exiv2` is binary compiled with coverage support.
 Please check [`docker/benchmark/coverage/Dockerfile`](./docker/benchmark/coverage/Dockerfile).
 - `/autofz_bench/unibench/exiv2-0.26`: source code directory for `exiv2`, it is required to get line/branch coverage.
 - `--output ouput`, it will create a `cov` directory under `output`.
 - afl-cov will store the log under `output/cov/cov.json`.
 It has the similiar structure as the log of `autofz`.

 ## VM Setup ###